 It is important that the Council has a sound and effective financial management framework in place to safeguard the organisation's financial arrangements and activities, to support staff and to minimise risk.
 The Local Government Act 1972 Section 151 requires the Council to nominate one of its Officers to be responsible for the proper administration of its financial affairs.
 The Officer so appointed is the Director of Resources.
-Financial Regulations form part of the Council's approach to corporate governance and provide a control framework through which the Director of Resources carries out his their statutory duty on behalf of the Authority.
+Financial Regulations form part of the Council's approach to corporate governance and provide a control framework through which the Director of Resources carries out their statutory duty on behalf of the Authority.

-The Financial Regulations and their application also form part of the Council's performance framework and an assessment of their effectiveness will contribute to the result of any external assessment of the Council, e.g. the Comprehensive Performance AssessmentArea Assessment.
+The Financial Regulations and their application also form part of the Council's performance framework and an assessment of their effectiveness will contribute to the result of any external assessment of the Council.